Chapter 2. The Office of Admissions and the Office of the Registrar

 Sec.
 2–302.
 Review and Appeal

-- On request of a student, the Admission Appeals Committee will review an adverse decision of the Office of Admissions pertaining to admission or transfer.
+- On request of a student, the Admission Appeals Committee will review a decision of the Office of Admissions pertaining to admission or transfer.

-- A student may appeal an adverse decision of the Admission Appeals Committee to the director of admissions.
+- A student may appeal a decision of the Admission Appeals Committee to the vice provost of admissions.

-- A student may appeal an adverse decision of the director of admissions to the provost.
+- A student may appeal a decision of the vice provost of admissions to the provost.

 Subchapter 2–400.
 Rules Applicable to Nonresidents